Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 Banks utilize analytics to enhance performance and inform major decisions.

-Data sets will have a significant impact on regions such as fraud, NPA monitoring, measuring value, and compliance.
+Data sets will have a significant impact on areas such as fraud, NPA monitoring, value measurement, and compliance.

 Customer analytics in real estate

-Customer intelligence analytics can help you collect data associated with your clients and develop a comprehensive client profile, enabling you to expand your real estate company.
+Customer intelligence analytics can help you collect client data and develop a comprehensive client profile, enabling you to expand your real estate company.

-Making informed decisions about client retention, acquisition, and purchasing habits is possible with the use of data.
+Making informed decisions about client retention, acquisition, and purchasing habits is possible with data.

 Customer analytics in retail

-The retail sector utilizes customer behavior analytics to identify the target market and ensure that offers are relevant based on specific indicators.
+The retail sector uses customer behavior analytics to identify target markets and ensure offers are relevant based on specific indicators.

 Customer analytics in eCommerce

-Online stores utilize eCommerce analytics to identify popular services or products and ensure that high-value audiences receive targeted incentives.
+Online stores use eCommerce analytics to identify popular products and services and ensure that high-value audiences receive targeted incentives.

 Are you really listening to what your customers are saying? >>>> Read more